 - Wrapping Up

-How to create Azure dashboards (Step-by-step guide)
+Create Azure Dashboard (Step-by-step guide)

 - Log in to the Azure Portal.